HKR-StudentConnect/Frontend/README.md

 **Project Overview**

-HKR-StudentConnect is a React-based social media application designed to foster a vibrant online community for students at HKR.
-It empowers users to connect, share ideas, and engage with each other's content.
+HKR-StudentConnect is a React-based social media application designed to foster a vibrant online community for and connect students at HKR with each other.
+It empowers users to connect, share ideas, share events and engage with each other's content.

 **Core Functionalities**